Ameer5CT/Firebase-to-JSON/README.md

 # Firebase-to-JSON
-Extract Firebase data (Firestore Database, Realtime Database and Storage structure) to JSON files
+A simple python code to extract Firebase data (Firestore Database, Realtime Database and Storage structure) to JSON files

 ## How to use:
 1. Go to Firebase console → “Project settings” → “Service accounts” → “Generate new private key” and save the JSON next to the main.py file and name it adminsdk.json